 In 1871, Abraham Lincoln’s former secretary of state, William H. Seward, attended services in Jerusalem’s new Hurva Synagogue.
 Toward the end of the service, the rabbi and three of his students chanted the special benediction for Seward.

-It would be eminently appropriate for such a blessing to take place not only in Jerusalem, but wherever a minyan of Jews gather.
+It would be eminently appropriate for such a blessing to take place not only in Jerusalem but wherever a minyan of Jews gathers.

 Liberal rabbis probably sided with the sign-waving, ill-mannered Arab Members of the Knesset who tried to drown out Pence’s right to speak and everyone else’s right to hear him.

 To paraphrase Michelle Obama, for the first time in eight years, I was proud to see an American administration that acknowledged that Israel was not the source of the continuing conflict with the Palestinians, but the solution.

 It should be remembered that when the Arabs occupied Jerusalem, Jews were denied access to their holy sites; and all but one of the synagogues in Arab Jerusalem, including the historic Hurva Synagogue, were turned to rubble.